Major Taylor: 1896: First races

-As the fascination with six-day races spread across the Atlantic from its origins in the United Kingdom, their appeal to base instincts attracted large crowds.
+As the fascination with six-day races spread from its origins in the United Kingdom across the Atlantic, their appeal to base instincts was attracting large crowds.
 The more spectators who paid at the gate, the bigger the prizes, which provided riders with the incentive to stay awake–or be kept awake–in order to ride the greatest distance.
 To prepare for the event, Taylor went to Brooklyn, where he became a member of the South Brooklyn Wheelmen.
 An estimated crowd of 6,000 spectators attended the final day of the Madison Square Garden races in December 1896.
 During these long, grueling races, riders suffered delusions and hallucinations, which may have been caused by exhaustion, lack of sleep, or perhaps use of drugs.

 Madison Square Garden's six-day event in 1896 was the longest race Taylor had ever entered.
-After Taylor refused to continue racing on the final day of the long-distance competition, exhausted from physical exertion and lack of sleep, a Bearnings reporter overheard him comment: "I cannot go on with safety, for there is a man chasing me around the ring with a knife in his hand."
-Taylor completed a total of 1732 mi in 142 hours of racing to finish in eighth place.
+On the final day of the long-distance competition, he refused to continue racing, exhausted from physical exertion and lack of sleep; a Bearnings reporter overheard him comment: "I cannot go on with safety, for there is a man chasing me around the ring with a knife in his hand."
+Nonetheless, Taylor completed a total of 1732 mi in 142 hours of racing to finish in eighth place.
 Teddy Hale, the race winner, completed 1910 mi and took home $5,000 in prize money.
 Taylor never competed in another race that long.

 After Taylor's move to the East Coast in 1896, he initially lived in Worcester, where he worked for Munger, and in Middletown, the site of another of Munger's cycle factories.
-Taylor also lived in other eastern cities, such as South Brooklyn, where he once trained, but it is not known how long he still resided in New York after he became a professional racer.
+Taylor also lived in other eastern cities, such as South Brooklyn, where he once had trained, but it is not known how long he still resided in New York after he became a professional racer.